danghoangnhan/PAM/README.md

 # QuizzApp

-QuizzApp is a Python application for conducting quizzes or tests with audio questions.
+The PAM Test Application is a  tool designed to conduct experiments based on the Perceptual Assimilation Model (PAM).
+This application allows researchers and linguists to create and administer PAM experiments for the study of speech sound perception and categorization.

 ## Installation